FINE ART INVESTMENTS SINCE 1978

 teacher.
 His career spanned two generations and two continents, and is considered to have both preceded and influenced

 Abstract Expressionism.
-Born and educated near Munich, he was active in the early twentieth-century European
+Born and educated near Munich, he was active in the early twentieth-century European avant-garde

-he emigrated to the United States in 1932.
-Hofmann's painting is characterized by its rigorous concern with pictorial
+the United States in 1932.
+Hofmann's painting is characterized by its rigorous concern with pictorial structure and unity, spatial

-structure and unity, spatial illusionism, and use of bold color for expressive means.
-The influential critic Clement Greenberg
+illusionism, and use of bold color for expressive means.
+The influential critic Clement Greenberg considered Hofmann's first

-considered Hofmann's first New York solo show at Peggy Guggenheim’s Art of This Century in 1944 (along with Jackson
+New York solo show at Peggy Guggenheim’s Art of This Century in 1944 (along with Jackson Pollock’s in late 1943) as a

-Pollock’s in late 1943) as a breakthrough in painterly versus geometric abstraction that heralded abstract expressionism.
-In
+breakthrough in painterly versus geometric abstraction that heralded abstract expressionism.
+In the decade that followed,

-the decade that followed, Hofmann's recognition grew through numerous exhibitions, notably at the Kootz Gallery,
+Hofmann's recognition grew through numerous exhibitions, notably at the Kootz Gallery, culminating in major retrospectives

-culminating in major retrospectives at the Whitney Museum of American Art (1957) and Museum of Modern Art (1963),
+at the Whitney Museum of American Art (1957) and Museum of Modern Art (1963), which traveled to venues throughout the

-which traveled to venues throughout the United States, South America, and Europe.
-His works are in the permanent
+United States, South America, and Europe.
+His works are in the permanent collections of major museums around the world,

-collections of major museums around the world, including the Metropolitan Museum of Art, Tate Modern, Germanisches
+including the Metropolitan Museum of Art, Tate Modern, Germanisches Nationalmuseum, National Gallery of Art, and Art

 Title: "Composition in Blue"